chas-academy/u01-designstudie-bluewave/BlueWaveAnna/IntervjuerAnna/TranskriberingarAnna.md

 **K:** Absolutely, which is something I enjoy.
 Now, when you work in advertising, a lot of the people you happen to meet tend to be quite young, 30s, maybe 40s.
 But when they get to my age now, most senior people, people in charge, have retired.
 So I've lost many of my contacts from the industry now.
 But it's not a problem for teaching.
 I think people still have respect for the knowledge I've acquired over 40 years.

-**A:** Absolutely, Kim.
-Absolutely.
+**A:** Absolutely, K. Absolutely.
 100%.
 Thank you for that.
 Thank you for the introduction.
 We'll move on now with questions regarding the potential website and services.
 So if we're talking about a website that would offer services such as renting photography spaces and the photography equipment with them, would you prefer to use your mobile or desktop to book those services?

-I think the easiest is mobile.
+**K:** I think the easiest is mobile.
 Mobile.

-All right.
+**A:** All right.
 Have you previously had a need to book a photography studio with or without equipment during your career?

 **K:** Yes, many times.